Solidarity with Sisters

 This list is just a hint.
 There’s much more in Sisters – Videos.

-"Sisters' History is Women's History" – This is an excellent, substantial, illuminating look at women religious who have been pioneering leaders for hundreds of years, and a convincing case for in context of four recent books.
+"Sisters' History is Women's History" – This is an excellent, substantial, illuminating look at women religious who have been pioneering leaders for hundreds of years, and a convincing case for the nexus between the constraints on and contributions of women religious and women in America more generally.
 Essay by Syracuse University professor Margaret Susan Thompson in Journal of Women's History, Volume 26, Number 4, Winter 2014, pp.182-190.

 “Catholic Nuns and Social Justice 50 Years On” -- How did the Selma march (March 1985) led by Dr. Martin Luther King, Jr., change women religious in the USA?
 How did the participation of women religious in the Selma march change the US civil rights movement?
 In her excellent historical overview, Avila University professor Carol K. Coburn writes, "Interviewing Dr. King about the sisters’ participation, journalist John L. Wright Jr. wrote that King believed the ‘participation of the nuns in the Selma demonstrations ‘had a special significance’ in arousing the national conscience to the plight of the Negro because the public knows a nun to be a woman of ‘great sacrifice and dedication.’”
 As Wright reported, King believed that the presence of religious people “identified the church with the struggle . . . in a way that has not existed before and has made it clear that civil rights is, at the very bottom, a moral issue."
 And how did this experience and others during that time affect women religious?
 Carol Coburn continues: "The ministries of Catholic sisters exploded into a vast myriad of programs and services focusing on the marginalized of society and the signature social justice issues of the 20th century.
 Armed with graduate education, real-world experience and the spirit and documents of the Second Vatican Council, many American nuns began an even greater transition into the public sphere, expanding social justice ministries beyond institutional borders."